 GASB Statement No. 89 - In June 2018, GASB issued Statement No. 89, Accounting for Interest Cost Incurred Before the End of a Construction Period.
 The objective of this Statement is to enhance the relevance and comparability of information about capital assets and the cost of borrowing for a reporting period and to simplify accounting for certain interest costs.
 This Statement requires that interest cost incurred before the end of a construction period be recognized as an expense in the period in which the cost is incurred for financial statements prepared using the economic resources measurement focus.
-As a result, interest cost incurred before the end of a capital asset reported in the financial statements.
+As a result, interest cost incurred before the end of a construction period will not be included in the historical cost of a capital asset reported in the financial statements.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2020 or FY 2021/2022.
 The Transportation Authority is evaluating the impact of this Statement on the financial statements.

 GASB Statement No. 91 - In May 2019, GASB issued Statement No. 91, Conduit Debt Obligations.
-The objective of this Statement is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with commitments extended by issuers, arrangements associated with conduit debt obligations, and related note disclosures by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers.
+The objective of this Statement is to provide a single method of reporting conduit debt obligations by issuers and eliminate diversity in practice associated with commitments extended by issuers, arrangements associated with conduit debt obligations, and related note disclosures by clarifying the existing definition of a conduit debt obligation; establishing that a conduit debt obligation is not a liability of the issuer; establishing standards for accounting and financial reporting of additional commitments and voluntary commitments extended by issuers and arrangements associated with conduit debt obligations; and improving required note disclosures.
 The requirements of this Statement are effective for reporting periods beginning after December 15, 2021 or FY 2022/2023.
 The Transportation Authority is evaluating the impact of this Statement on the financial statements.